cameronmathis/SpringInitializrTemplate/README.md

 ## Setup

-In order to run this API, you need to have a PostgreSQL instance running.
-I suggest using the following docker commands.
+In order to build and run this API, I suggest using the following docker commands.

-In order to create a PostgreSQL docker database, use the command:

-> docker run --name postgres -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=root -e POSTGRES_DB=templates -d postgres:9.6

-_\* the word "templates" can be swapped out for the name of the database_

-In order to build a docker container, use the command:

 > docker build -t spring-initializr-template .

-In order to run the docker container, use the command:

-> docker run --rm -it -p 5432:5432 -p 8080:8080 spring-initializr-template:latest
+> docker-compose -p spring-initializr-template up

-_\* the words "spring-initializr-template" can be swapped out for the name of the app_
+_\* the words "spring-initializr-template" can be swapped out for the name of the project_

 ## Software details